iximiuz/labctl/README.md

-# labctl - work in progress
+# iximiuz Labs control - start DevOps playgrounds from the command line.